johnalison/obsidian-notes/00-Zettelkasten/Dont-Chase-external-approval.md

 Don't chase external approval and validation; they are illusions.
+What counts is your inner actions and character; which cannot be given or taken away.

 ## Follow-ups